silaspe/maths/docs/jacobian.md

 $$ f\prime (z) = \begin{bmatrix}  \frac{\partial u}{\partial x} \quad \frac{\partial u}{\partial y} \\
 \frac{\partial v}{\partial x} \quad \frac{\partial v}{\partial y}\end{bmatrix} $$

-#### clarification and cauchy-reimann equations
+#### clarification and cauchy-riemann equations

-technicaly a term like $\partial u_y$ seems like the change in $u$ when $z$ adds $dy$, but actually it is the change in $u$ when $z$ moves up by $dyi$, but this is just $x + yi + dyi$, so $x + (y + dy)i$ which means that it is a change in $u$ when $y$ increses
+technically a term like $\partial u_y$ seems like the change in $u$ when $z$ adds $dy$, but actually it is the change in $u$ when $z$ moves up by $dyi$, but this is just $x + yi + dyi$, so $x + (y + dy)i$ which means that it is a change in $u$ when $y$ increases

-in short, $\partial u_y$ is not the change in $u$ when $z$ adds $dy$, but the change of $u$ when you increse $y$
+in short, $\partial u_y$ is not the change in $u$ when $z$ adds $dy$, but the change of $u$ when you increase $y$

-on another note, the equation or jacobian matrix is a matrix, but as you know, evry complex number has a corrasponding matrix but not every matrix has a corrasponding complex number, so to  find out if the jacobian matrix is a complex number or just a matrix, or said another way, if complex function $f(z)$ has a derivitave, we need the cauchy-reimann equations, lets go derive them!
+on another note, the equation or jacobian matrix is a matrix, but as you know, every complex number has a corresponding matrix but not every matrix has a corresponding complex number, so to  find out if the jacobian matrix is a complex number or just a matrix, or said another way, if complex function $f(z)$ has a derivative, we need the cauchy-riemann equations, lets go derive them!

-so, if the jacobian matrix is a complex number $a + bi$ which I have been saving for something like this, than the corrasponding matrix is:
+so, if the jacobian matrix is a complex number $a + bi$ which I have been saving for something like this, than the corresponding matrix is:

 $$ \begin{bmatrix} a & -b \\
 b & a\end{bmatrix} $$